 Medicare rebates are available for up to ten individual and ten group services with a psychologist per calendar year.
-To be eligible for a Medicare rebate the referred child or adult must have an assessed mental health disorder and be referred by their GP using a GP Mental Health Treatment Plan (MHTP), or be referred by their paediatrician or psychologist.
+To be eligible for a Medicare rebate the referred child or adult must have an assessed mental health disorder and be referred by their GP using a GP Mental Health Treatment Plan (MHTP), or be referred by their paediatrician or psychiatrist.

 - We need a referral letter from your GP, Paediatrician or Psychiatrist (not just a copy of your MHTP) which states our services name, the number of sessions assigned, and the condition they have assessed as present.

 - If you are referred by your GP, your treating psychologist must provide a brief written update to them after your sixth consultation with us.
 You will need to see your GP again for a Review of your MHTP and an updated referral for your final four services (to make the total up to ten).
-JBCP cannot book your 7th consultation until we have received the Review referral.

 - Your JBCP psychologist will also provide a brief update to your referrer at the conclusion of your tenth consultation.